Can Two People Claim Head of Household at Same Address?

 - The taxpayer must be able to claim as a dependent a closely related person,

 - That closely related person must actually reside at the same residence as the taxpayer for more than half the year, and

 - The taxpayer must pay for more than half the cost of maintaining the residence.

 When two (or more) taxpayers share the same address, the question sometimes arises whether the address itself constitutes one household, or whether each family living at that address constitutes its own separate household.

 The Internal Revenue Service analyzes the situation based on all the facts and circumstances.
 The IRS's general thinking is outlined in a memorandum from the Chief Counsel's office (SCA 1998-041, pdf 9 pages).
 In their advice, the IRS outlines their thinking over whether two persons sharing the same residence can each qualify as head of household.

-The underlying tax law, Internal Revenue Code section 2(b), and the IRS's interpretation of that law, Treasury Regulations section 1.2-2, state that, among other things, a taxpayer must "maintain as his or her home a household...."
+The underlying tax law, Internal Revenue Code section 2(b), and the IRS's interpretation of that law, Treasury Regulations section 1.2-2, state that, among other things, a taxpayer must "maintain as his or her home a household which constitutes for such taxable year the principal place of abode..."
 This phrase "a household" is what generates the tax issue.
-Does "a household" mean one single residential structure, or does "a household" have less a physical meaning and refer to economic units living inside the residence?
+Does "a household" mean one single residential structure, or does "a household" have less of a physical meaning and refer to economic units living inside the residence?

 The IRS has adopted the perspective that "head of household filing status is not a matter simply determined by physical boundaries, but by all the facts of a case."
 In other words, just because two families share the same physical address, that does not automatically mean they cannot both be head of household.
 Instead, people will need to carefully analyze the actual circumstances of their situation.